Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 Termination of a statutory audit engagement#

 The statutory auditor's mission is statutory and nominative for six financial years.
-Resignation is only admissible on serious grounds (article L.823-7 of the French Commercial Code): illness, conflict of interest, serious breach by the audited company that makes the mission impossible.
-It must be notified to the president of the competent court and to the Compagnie nationale des commissaires aux comptes (CNCC).
-A resignation without a legitimate ground exposes the auditor to disciplinary sanctions and to reimbursement of replacement costs.
+Resignation is only admissible on legitimate grounds exhaustively listed by article 28 of the statutory auditors' code of ethics: illness, conflict of interest, serious breach by the audited company that makes the mission impossible.
+It is declared to the Haute Autorité de l'Audit (H2A) through its portal, without causing harm to the audited entity.
+A resignation without a legitimate ground exposes the auditor to disciplinary sanctions.

 Termination during an ongoing DGFiP tax audit#